isabella232/people-of-gnome/README.md

 ## Project Structure

     ...
-    ├── .gitlab/                            #contains Gitlab template files for bugs and merge requests ├── _data/                              #contains site's data files
+    ├── .gitlab/                            #contains GitLab template files for bugs and merge requests ├── _data/                              #contains site's data files
     │   ├── members/                        #contains all the members/contributors stored in the platform in YML format │   ├── navigation.yml                  #links to be added to the site's header and footer sections